-Dr. O’Connor, a Toronto psychologist, uses psychological tests and assessment tools to assess children, adolescents and young adults.
-Her services increase understanding of various psychological concerns that present in her young clients and their families, and lead to evidence based solutions to address them.
+Dr. O’Connor, a Toronto psychologist, uses a broad range of psychological tests and assessment measures to assess children, adolescents and young adults.
+Her services increase understanding of the psychological concerns that present in her young clients, and lead to evidence based solutions to address them.

 Her services include:

-Psychological Assessments "get to the root" of adolescent or child problems, or those that are of concern to a young adult, and lead to evidence based solutions to address them.
+Psychological Assessments help "get to the root" of adolescent or child problems, or those that are of concern in a young adult, and lead to evidence based solutions to address them.
 The psychological assessment provides information on how the child, adolescent or young adult is doing compared to others his age across a range of developmental domains.
 This includes the social, emotional and behavioral domains, as well as the cognitive/learning and academic areas.

 Various psychological tests comprise the psychological assessment and assist in exploring the young person's strengths, and where his or her challenges and needs lie.
 A psychological assessment uncovers the nature and extent of a young person's concerns, and what is contributing to and/or maintaining them.
 It also leads to evidence based solutions to address them.

 To learn more about our Psychological Assessments, click here.

 Dr. O'Connor offers School Neuropsychological Evaluations to children, adolescents and young adults in Toronto and the surrounding area.
 A School Neuropsychological Evaluation explores the neurobiological basis of childhood learning and behavioral disorders.
 School Neurological Evaluations assess the young person's neuro-cognitive strengths and weaknesses, as these apply to academic skills and social, emotional and behavioral concerns.
 It offers a more comprehensive and in depth assessment than either a psychological or psycho-educational assessment, and often encompasses components from both.